hartwigmedical/actin/README.md

 Module  | Description
 ---|---
 [Clinical](clinical) | Ingestion and curation of an external electronic health record (EHR) clinical data stream.
-[Molecular](molecular) | Supports interpretation of molecular tests and ingestion into ACTIN.
+[Molecular](molecular) | Interpretation of molecular tests and ingestion into ACTIN.
 [Treatment](treatment) | Generation of available treatment options (standard-of-care and experimental).
 [Algo](algo) | Matching all data from a patient to available treatment options.
 [Database](database) | Capture of all ACTIN data in a database.